|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This easy pork and rice casserole is made with fresh lean pork or leftover pork roast.
-The pork is browned with onion and celery and then it's combined with cooked rice in a casserole.
+This easy casserole is made with fresh lean pork or leftover pork roast.
+The pork is browned with onion and celery and then it's combined with cooked rice.
 Use a small boneless pork loin roast or some lean country-style pork ribs.

-Feel free to add steamed peas or peas and carrots to the rice and pork mixture for some extra color and flavor.
+Feel free to add steamed peas and carrots to the mix for some extra color and flavor.

-Serve this easy pork and rice casserole with a tossed salad or steamed vegetables.
+Serve this pork and rice casserole with a tossed salad or other steamed vegetables.

 Heat the oven to 350 F.